storyprotocol/documentation/docs/Story Network (L1)/node-architecture/cosmos-modules/evmstaking.md

 The `EndBlock` ABCI2 call is responsible for fetching the unbonded entries (stakes that have unbonded after 14 days) from the [staking](./staking.md) module and inserting them into the (stake) withdrawal queue.
 Furthermore, it processes stake reward withdrawals into the reward withdrawal queue and UBI withdrawals into the (stake) withdrawal queue.

-If the network is in the [Singularity period](https://docs.story.foundation/docs/tokenomics-staking#singularity), the End Block gets skipped as there are no staking rewards and withdrawals available during the period.
+If the network is in the [Singularity period](https://docs.story.foundation/docs/tokenomics-staking#singularity), the End Block is skipped as there are no staking rewards and withdrawals available during this period.
 Otherwise, refer to [Withdrawing Delegations](#withdrawing-delegations), [Withdrawing Rewards](#withdrawing-rewards), and [Withdrawing UBI](#withdrawing-ubi) for detailed withdrawal processes.

 ## Processing Staking Events